kyleboas/tacticsjournal.com/_posts/2024/04/2024-04-30-press-play-again.md

 >
 > We want to force things to a point where maybe there is a little luck, is then the difference but we cannot rely on it for that, it's not big enough.
 So we have to push it and we feel ready for it.

 I love the "tactic is just a car and the players drive the car" phrase.
 We forget the players are humans.
-They have nerves, they have fears, they have
+They have nerves, they have fears, they have emotions.

 *Pre-match: Bayern Munich vs Real Madrid, 30 April 2024*